influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/troubleshooting/frequently_asked_questions.md

 ## Why am I getting a Basic Authentication pop-up window from my InfluxEnterprise Web Console?

-The InfluxEnterprise Web Console will create a popup requesting for Authentication credentials when the `shared-secret` configured under the `[influxdb]` section in `influx-enterprise.conf` does not match with the `shared-secret` configured under the `[http]` section in your data node configuration files.
+The InfluxEnterprise Web Console will create a popup requesting for Authentication credentials when the `shared-secret` configured under the `[influxdb]` section in the `influx-enterprise.conf` Web Console configuration file does not match with the `shared-secret` configured under the `[http]` section in all data node `influxdb.conf` configuration files.
 All data nodes and the InfluxEnteprise Web Console must share the same passphrase.